pippo-java/pippo.github.io/_posts/2015-03-17-templates.md

 ---

 Not all applications are REST based and you might need to generate some HTML.
 It is not productive to inline the HTML in strings in your code and concatenate them at request time.
-Pippo ships with Freemarker template engine as default and Jade template engine as a builtin alternative.
-These engines are optional and Pippo detect automatically the template engine using __ServiceLocator__.
+Pippo ships with Freemarker template engine as default and other engines as a builtin alternatives.
+These engines are optional and Pippo detects automatically the template engine using __ServiceLocator__.
 You can set programmatically the desired template engine using `setTemplateEngine(TemplateEngine templateEngine)` from __Appplication__.